C-O-M-M-A/rom-comma/docs/sphinx/source/index.rst

 rom-comma User Guide
 ==========================================================================================================================================

-.. rubric:: Reduced Order Modelling via Global Sensitivity Analysis using Gaussian Process Regression, by Robert A. Milton of The University of Sheffield
+.. rubric:: Reduced Order Modelling via Global Sensitivity Analysis using GaussianWithout2Pi Process Regression, by Robert A. Milton of The University of Sheffield

 .. warning:: This documentation is currently under construction